lgdiass/qphenocrops/gee-script/README.md

 ## How to Use

-1. Open Google Earth Engine Code Editor
+1. Open the Google Earth Engine Code Editor
 2. Create a new script
-3. Paste `qphenocrops_gee.js`
+3. Paste the `qphenocrops_gee.js` code
-4. Upload the Cerrado grid to your Assets and update the path
+4. Upload the Cerrado grid to your Assets and update the path in the script
-5. Run the script (first execution → preview)
+5. Run the script (first execution → preview only)
-6. Draw a polygon
+6. Use the **Geometry Drawing Tool** (polygon icon) to draw a polygon on the map
+7. In the *Imports* panel, rename the drawn geometry to `samples`
+8. Convert it to a **FeatureCollection** (if needed, wrap it using `ee.FeatureCollection([samples])` in the script)
-7. Run again (analysis will be performed)
+9. Run the script again (analysis will be performed based on the drawn samples)

 ---